marymanruzhang/album-media-gallery/design-plan/design-journey.md

 Album Name
 Artist Name
-Album Cover Designer
 Album Year Released
-Album Genre
+Album Genres
 Album Cover Illustrations
-Description
-Designer Contact Information
-Insert Form
+Upload Form

-These are important data to help Cassie reach a wider audience and being able to leave their contact information.
-There is also an insert form for her to insert more of her works if she wants to share more recent works.
-The audience is also able to know which album for which singer she designed the cover for.
+These are important data to help Cassie to have a well-rounded background of each album for her own collection.
+Not only will she be able to see the visuals of the album cover but more details about each album.

 ### Site Design (Milestone 1)